samsungsamiio/samsungsami.io/source/sami/demos-tools/your-first-iot-device.md

 If you do not have a Raspberry Pi, you may still work through this tutorial.
 Connect your Arduino UNO to your computer that has an Internet connection and run the Node.js script on the computer instead of the Raspberry Pi.
 {:.info}

-## Step 1: Connect a device in the SAMI User Portal
+## Step 1: Create and connect a new device type

 Go to the Developer Portal to create a *private* device type.